Detainee Programs and Services

 History of the Garden Program

-The program began in the pre-release center in 1993, incorporating inmate labor to its 600-square-foot seasonal vegetable garden.
+The program began in the pre-release center in 1993, incorporating individual in custody labor to its 600-square-foot seasonal vegetable garden.

-Over 25 years, the program has shipped approximately 50 tons of fresh produce to non-profits, taught horticulture to more than 500 non-violent detainees, and certified more than 200 Master Gardeners who underwent classroom instruction and hands-on testing.
+Over 25 years, the program has shipped approximately 50 tons of fresh produce to non-profits, taught horticulture to more than 500 non-violent individuals in custody, and certified more than 200 Master Gardeners who underwent classroom instruction and hands-on testing.

 In 2010, the construction of a 1,500 square foot greenhouse helped extend the farming season.
 A year later, the garden’s land was expanded into 2 acres of “classroom” workspace for the horticultural program.
 Currently, one acre cultivates flowers and the other vegetables.